How To Create Soft Light in Photography | Emily Teague

 For example, a flashlight is a small, hard light source in relation to a human, but a flashlight to a needle would be a large, soft light source.
 Again, this is because size matters in relation to the subject.

-“When light hits a white or light-colored surface, it bounces back,” Emily said.
-You can bounce light off any number of light-colored surfaces such as a white ceiling, wall, bedsheet or V-Flat.
-Placing a white or light-colored surface opposite your light source effectively bounces the light back to the model, filling in the shadows and creating softer light.
+“When light hits a white or light-colored surface, it bounces back,” Emily explains.
+You can bounce light off any number of light-colored surfaces such as a white ceiling, wall, bedsheet, softbox or V-Flat.
+Placing a white or light-colored surface opposite your light source effectively bounces the light back to the model, filling in the shadows and creating softer light for beautiful portrait lighting.

 V-Flats are also great for chin fill if you have an overhead light above your model casting dark shadows underneath the jaw.
-Emily explained that “a white surface underneath your model can bounce some of that light back up onto your model and lift those shadows up a bit.”
+As Emily says, “A white surface underneath your model can bounce some of that light back up onto your model and lift those shadows up a bit.”

 Another way to bounce light is to aim your light at a V-Flat or another white surface rather than shooting the light directly at the model.